Birth is a natural process and rats rarely need assistance through delivery. Normally the entire sequence will occur in 1-2 hours.

 Generally female rats will deliver with few complications if proper health, nutrition and common sense provisions for safe nesting and birth are applied.

 Be sure you have your precautions in place before the litter is due.
-Inform your regular vet of the impending birth, research exotic emergency vets in your area, and have phone numbers handy.
+Inform your regular veterinarian of the impending birth, research exotic emergency veterinarians in your area, and have phone numbers handy.

 Hopefully the arrival of the new litter will be natural and free from any complications.